kevonc/kevoncheung.com/content/articles/20201222-get-more-time.md

 ---
-title: "How to get more time in your day"
+title: How to get more time in your day
-date: "2020-12-22"
+date: '2020-12-22'
-category: "life-lessons"
+meta_description: ''
-meta_description: ""
+slug: get-more-time
-slug: "get-more-time"
+topic: life-lessons
 ---

 I'm a productivity nerd.
 When I waste time, I always feel a sense of guilt.